JonathanCauchi/Microcontroller-Based-Smart-Parking/README.md

 - Development Board

 Missing:
 - System was intended to have servo motors at each gate.
-Due to unsufficient time, LED's were implemented instead as the access markers
+Due to unsufficient time, LED's were implemented instead as the entry/exit markers

 Demonstration Video: https://www.youtube.com/watch?v=RR1edV4ZJng